ibm-cloud-docs/cloud-object-storage/replication.md

 A replication rule can only act on objects that are written _after_ the rule is configured and applied to a bucket.
 If there are existing objects in a bucket that should be replicated, the replication processes needs to be made aware of the existence of the objects.
 This can be easily accomplished by using the `PUT copy` operation to copy objects onto themselves.
 The server can see that the source and destination objects are identical, so there is no actual writing of data.
 This makes the copy-in-place approach efficient and quick.

+This process will reset object metadata, including creation timestamps.
+This will impact lifecycle policies and any other services that use creation or modification timestamps (such as content delivery networks).
+Ensure that any disruptions that may arise from resetting object metadata are dealt with appropriately.
+{: important}

 The process involves:

 1. Creating a list of all the objects in a bucket that should be subject to replication rules,